n8acl/n8acl.github.io/contact.md

   * This node has Echolink 939485 (N8ACL-L) connected to it.
 * Node KD8LBS 503730
   * This has DMR BM Talkgroup 3110683 Connected to it.
-* Node HOIP 471942
-  * This has DMR TGIF Talkgroup 4647 Connected to it.

 Echolink:
 * Node 20331 N8ACL - Personal Node.
 Usually through my phone.